Stablecoins: What they are and why they work

 All currencies, whether fiat or crypto, are controlled by the basic law of supply and demand.

-Currencies are traded for one another on the open market; the more demand there is for a particular currency, the more its value goes up.
+Currencies are traded for one another on the open market.
+The more demand there is for a particular currency, the more its value goes up.

 However, traditional fiat currencies do not exist in isolation: they are intrinsically linked to the countries that issue them.